Contact Us for a Free Consultation (213) 542-0979

 Posted by Ronald D. Hedding, ESQ. | May 02, 2018

-At last count, I have conducted over two hundred jury trials in the past twenty-five years, dealing with criminal defense cases in Los Angeles, throughout California, and even some federal cases across the nation.
+As of my last count, I have conducted over 200 jury trials in the past 25 years, handling criminal defense cases in Los Angeles, throughout California, and even some federal cases nationwide.
 A closing argument is probably the most important aspect of a trial because it's where the lawyers argue for their positions.

-You can discuss the concept of 'reasonable doubt, 'which means the jury must have a reasonable uncertainty about the defendant's guilt, and the 'presumption of innocence,' which means the defendant is considered innocent until proven guilty.
-You can also really let the jury know that the prosecutors have not proved their case and give them the specific reasons why.
+You can discuss the concepts of 'reasonable doubt,' which means the jury must have a reasonable uncertainty about the defendant's guilt, and the 'presumption of innocence,' which means the defendant is considered innocent until proven guilty.
+To put it simply, the prosecutors have the responsibility to prove the defendant's guilt beyond a reasonable doubt.
+If they fail to do so, the defendant is to be considered innocent.

 Another thing is as a criminal defense attorney, your role is not just to defend your client, but also to challenge the prosecutor's closing argument.
 This takes a certain person.

-What's so crucial about it is in a criminal defense jury trial, the defense only gets one chance at a closing argument.
-The way that it works is at the end of the evidence – because the prosecutors have the burden, they get to go first, do their closing arguments, and then the defense gets to go.
+What's crucial about it is that in a criminal defense jury trial, the defense has only one opportunity for a closing argument.
+The way it works is that at the end of the evidence, because the prosecutors have the burden, they get to go first, present their closing arguments, and then the defense gets to present theirs.

-I've noticed that some prosecutors will hold back some of their arguments for the end because they know the criminal defense attorney in a jury trial is not going to be able to come back with a closing argument after they're done.
+I've noticed that some prosecutors will reserve some of their arguments for the end because they know the criminal defense attorney in a jury trial won't be able to come back with a closing argument after they've finished.

 Really, what you're doing in a closing argument is you're going through the evidence that the prosecutors presented.
 If you have presented any evidence, obviously, you're going to go through that evidence as well, and then you're going to talk to the jury about it and say – listen, what does this really prove?

 Here are the elements of the crime that they had to prove.
-Here's the evidence that they put on, and here's the evidence that I think that you would see based on what they put on.
+Here's the evidence they presented, and here's the evidence I think you would see based on what they presented.

 This is where you poke holes in the prosecution's case.
-This is where you show them to cross-examination that you did on their witnesses in order to prove that they did not meet their requirements.
+This is where you demonstrate to them that you conducted cross-examinations of their witnesses to prove that they did not meet their requirements.
 They did not meet their burden as prosecutors.
 A lot of times, in the end, I talk about what's called an abiding conviction of guilt.
 T

-hat's one of the jury instructions, and if they don't have that.
-Suppose you can't look back at jurors years from now and say yeah, we made the right decision in finding that defendant guilty.
+That's one of the jury instructions, and if they don't have that.
+Suppose you can't look back at jurors years from now and say, yeah, we made the right decision in finding that defendant guilty.
 In that case, you absolutely must find him not guilty.

 You really can get some powerful arguments in at the closing argument if you properly set up your theme, you've properly examined the prosecution's witnesses, and if you've even put on evidence yourself, you can then go back and point to that evidence and point to your cross-examination and say look, they did not prove their case.